Questions and Answers

 Illicit drugs may cause hallucinations, hostility and aggressiveness in addition to dulling normal thought processes and slowing down eye-hand coordination.

-Manitoba's impaired driving laws apply to the operation of all motorized vehicles, so you have to be aware of the consequences even when you operate other types of motorized vehicles such as off-road vehicles (snowmobiles, all-terrain vehicles, dirt bikes), tractors and other special mobile machines (combines, front-end loaders, forklifts, graders and cranes).
+Manitoba's impaired driving laws apply to the operation of all motorized vehicles, so you have to be aware of the consequences even when you operate other types of motorized vehicles such as off-road vehicles (snowmobiles, all-terrain vehicles, dirt bikes), infrastructure equipment and agricultural equipment (combines, front-end loaders, forklifts, graders and cranes).

 Sanctions also apply to situations where a person operates a vessel, an aircraft or railway equipment while under the influence of alcohol or drugs.
 A vessel includes all craft, usually larger than a row boat designed to navigate on water, including hovercrafts.